This review is from a meal we had at The Coffee Trader, Kilmarnock on Thursday 8th August 2019. Enjoy!

 The staff were polite and nice enough to listen to me chat away at them and ask them questions about their menu.
 Our food came quickly and was well presented.

 A nice little spot with plenty of bonuses on offer including indoor and outdoor seating, takeaway or eat-in options.
 They have Swipii loyalty cards that will earn you 5 points per visit and once you earn 30 points you’ll get a free hot drink.
 Lastly if you are a student or an East Ayrshire Council employee then you are eligible for a 10% discount.

 You can find The Coffee Trader on Facebook so make sure and give them a follow.
-Lastly, this review was written by Thomas Neil and Victoria Anderson so click on one of those links to check out more from those authors.
+This review was written by Tom Neil and Tori Anderson so click on one of those links to check out more from those authors.

 First Published on: https://offtherecordblog.org/